 22. Tablet users have a conversion rate of 3.36%.

 Even when compared to tablets, smartphones have a significantly lower conversion rate (more than two times lower).
-The tablet shopping conversion rate is solid 3.36%.
+The tablet shopping conversion rate is a solid 3.36%.
 These figures don’t seem to be evolving as much over the course of years.
-For instance, when talking about internet traffic, we have growth rates of several hundred per cents.
+For instance, when talking about internet traffic, we have growth rates of several hundred percent.
 On the other hand, tablet traffic in 2013 was 2.79% (which is relatively close to the current 3.36%).

 23. When talking about the number of orders, only mobile devices are marking growth.